ritesh-begin/Sentiment_analysis/README.md

 5. **Evaluation**
    - Tested on `TestReviews.csv`.
-   - Metrics used: Accuracy, Confusion Matrix, Precision, Recall, F1-score.
+   - Metrics used: Accuracy, Confusion Matrix.

 ---